What is the Corporate Transparency Act (CTA)?

 Does my company have to report its company applicants?

-There can be up to two individuals who qualify as company applicants - ( 1) the individual who directly files the document that creates, or first registers, the reporting company; and (2) the individual that is primarily responsible for directing or controlling the filing of the relevant document.
+There may be more than one individual who qualifies as a company applicant; (1) the individual who directly files the document that creates, or first registers, the reporting company; and (2) the individual primarily responsible for directing or controlling the filing of the relevant document.

 What specific information does my company need to report?